aleontiev/adbc/docs/zql.md

-## PreQL
+## ZQL

-In order to support different database backends and allow for user generation of safe queries, `adbc` includes a query compiler that converts from PreQL-formatted JSON into SQL.
+In order to support different database backends and allow for user generation of safe queries, `adbc` includes a query compiler that converts from ZQL-formatted JSON into SQL.

-PreQL is similar in function to SQLAlchemy but is easier to port across languages and generate with various tools because it is based on JSON.
+ZQL is similar in function to SQLAlchemy but is easier to port across languages and generate with various tools because it is based on JSON.

 ### Definitions

-- A PreQL **backend** is an RDBMS-specific compiler that renders PreQL into SQL and parameters
+- A ZQL **backend** is an RDBMS-specific compiler that renders ZQL into SQL and parameters
-- A PreQL **style** is a setting that determins how parameterized queries should be constructed
+- A ZQL **style** is a setting that determins how parameterized queries should be constructed
-- A PreQL **dialect** is a combination of backend and style which can be used by a specific downstream RDBMS driver
+- A ZQL **dialect** is a combination of backend and style which can be used by a specific downstream RDBMS driver
-- A **statement** is a PreQL object that represents a SQL statement, e.g. an entire SELECT statement with all of its clauses
+- A ZQL **statement** is a object that represents a SQL statement, e.g. an entire SELECT statement with all of its clauses
-- A **clause** is a PreQL object or array that represents a part of a statement, e.g. the FROM clause in a SELECT statement
+- A ZQL **clause** is an object or array that represents part of a statement, e.g. the FROM clause in a SELECT statement
-- An **expression** is a PreQL object that represents a SQL expression more complicated than a literal or identifier
+- An **expression** is a ZQL object that represents a SQL expression more complicated than a literal or identifier, e.g. a function call or operator
 - A **literal** refers to a SQL literal: string, boolean, or number
 - An **identifier** is a string that represents a column, table, schema, database, constraint, index, or user